Peter Carruthers (philosopher): Massive modularity of the human mind

 Evolutionary psychologists like Leda Cosmides, John Tooby, and Steven Pinker have claimed that the mind consists of a great many distinct functionally specialized systems, or modules.
 Jerry Fodor has argued, in contrast, that the "central" processes of the mind (judging, reasoning, deciding, and so forth) cannot be modular.
-In his 2006 book, Peter Carruthers lays out the main case supporting massive modularity, shows how the notion of "module" in this context should properly be understood, and takes up Fodor's challenge by showing how the distinctive flexibility, creativity, and rationality of the human mind can result from the interactions of massive numbers of modules.
+In his 2006 book, Carruthers lays out the main case supporting massive modularity, shows how the notion of "module" in this context should properly be understood, and takes up Fodor's challenge by showing how the distinctive flexibility, creativity, and rationality of the human mind can result from the interactions of massive numbers of modules.

 Dispositional higher-order thought theory of consciousness

 Amongst philosophers who think that consciousness admits of explanation, the most popular approach has been some or other variety of representationalism.
 Representationalists hold that the distinctive features of consciousness can be explained by appeal to the representational contents (together with the causal roles) of experience.
-First-order representationalists like Fred Dretske and Michael Tye (philosopher) believe that the relevant contents are world-directed ones (colors, sounds, and so forth) of a distinctive sort (non-conceptual, analog, or fine-grained).
-Higher-order representationalists like William Lycan, David M. Rosenthal, and Peter Carruthers, in contrast, maintain that we need to be aware of undergoing these first-order experiences in order for the latter to qualify as conscious.
+First-order representationalists like Fred Dretske and Michael Tye believe that the relevant contents are world-directed ones (colors, sounds, and so forth) of a distinctive sort (non-conceptual, analog, or fine-grained).
+Higher-order representationalists like William Lycan, David M. Rosenthal, and Carruthers, in contrast, maintain that we need to be aware of undergoing these first-order experiences in order for the latter to qualify as conscious.
 On Carruthers' view, the awareness in question is dispositional.
 By virtue of an experience being available to higher-order thought, it is claimed to acquire a higher-order non-conceptual content.
 Hence, conscious experiences have a dual content: while representing the world to us, they also represent themselves to us.
 Conscious experiences are thus held to be self-representational ones.

-The denial of introspection for thoughts
+Denial of introspection for thoughts

 Most people (philosophers and non-philosophers alike) assume that they have direct introspective access to their own propositional attitude events of judging, deciding, and so forth.
 We think of ourselves as knowing our own thought processes immediately, without having to interpret ourselves (in the way that we do need to interpret the behavior and circumstances of other people if we are to know what they are thinking).
-In a series of recent papers Peter Carruthers has argued that this introspective intuition is illusory.
+In a series of recent papers Carruthers has argued that this introspective intuition is illusory.
 While allowing that we do have introspective access to our own experiences, including imagistic experiences of the sort that occur during "inner speech", he draws on evidence from across the cognitive sciences to argue that our knowledge of our own judgments and decisions results from us turning our interpretative skills upon ourselves.
 He also argues that while inner speech plays important roles in human cognition, it never plays the right sort of role to constitute a judgment, or a decision.
 The latter processes always occur below the surface of consciousness, Carruthers claims.